 - Outlet Malls – (our closest is Albertville Outlet Mall)

 Speaking of REI, if you’re not ready to shell out the money for a tent if you’re not sure it’ll hold your whole family, try out REI’s rentals!
 You can rent all kinds of camping gear and the staff at REI have always been more than willing to show us how things work and how to get the most out of all of our outdoor gear.
-We’ve asked their experts about all kinds of things from jet boil stoves, to hiking boots to backpacks.
+We’ve asked their experts about all kinds of things from jet boil stoves, and sleeping bags to hiking boots and backpacks.
 We almost rented gear from REI for our trip to Havasupai Arizona, but we ended up figuring out a way to get it all onto the plane.
-This is a great option if you want to camp for 1 or 2 nights during a vacation but you don’t want to drag all of your camping gear across the country.
+This is a great option if you want to camp for 1 or 2 nights during a vacation but you don’t want to drag all of your outdoor equipment across the country.

 - Bonus Tip: